KISTI-KONI/SpectraBench/README.md

 **Intelligent Scheduling System for Large Language Model Benchmarking**

-SpectraBench is an advanced benchmarking tool developed by the **AI Platform Team** at **KISTI Large-scale AI Research Center** ([Korea Institute of Science and Technology Information](https://www.kisti.re.kr/)).
-The Large-scale AI Research Center was officially launched in March 2024, building upon KISTI's generative large language model 'KONI (KISTI Open Natural Intelligence)' unveiled in December 2023.
-The **AI Platform Team is responsible for developing AI model and Agent service technologies**.
+SpectraBench is an advanced benchmarking tool developed by the KISTI Large-scale AI Research Center (Korea Institute of Science and Technology Information).
+The Large-scale AI Research Center was officially launched in March 2024 and aims at developing AI model and agent service technologies, introduced as “KONI (KISTI Open Neural Intelligence)” in December 2023.

-SpectraBench optimizes LLM evaluation through smart scheduling, using machine learning to determine the best execution order and resource allocation, dramatically reducing evaluation time and preventing out-of-memory errors.
+SpectraBench optimizes the evaluation of large language models (LLMs) through smart scheduling.
+By leveraging machine learning to determine the optimal execution order and resource allocation, it significantly reduces evaluation time and prevents out-of-memory errors.

 🔗 **Related Projects**:
 - [KISTI-KONI Models](https://huggingface.co/KISTI-KONI) - KISTI Large Language Models